bstillman/bgbackup/README.md

  * Compressed tar archives with gzip and pigz (parallel gzip) support. bgbackup may support multiple compressors in future.

+ * Optional incremental-ready "prepared" stage for tar archives where only committed transactions are applied before compression.

- * Optional "prepared" stage for tar archives where logs are applied before compression.
+ * Optional fully "prepared" stage for tar archives where logs are applied before compression.

  * Optional partial backup on specific database names.